MyPiTech/DotNetCoreTestApi/README.md

 ## Things done well
 All core principles of OOP including abstraction, polymorphism, inheritance and encapsulation (APIE) should have good representations in the code base.

-Use of generics in inheritance and polymorphism gives a good example of how these coupled with the DRY principle can improve extensibility, code reuse and best practices.
-IOC is used consistently both to maintain loose coupling and to adhere to the explicit dependency principle.
-The async multithreading pattern is used and extended to EF's asynchronous methods to protect performance.
+Use of generics improves extensibility, and code reuse.

+Dependancy injection adheres to IOC.

+The task-based asynchronous pattern (TAP) is used consistently.

 ## Things to do better
-Were this intended as a production application it would include a few things I left out.
-From an archtectual standpoint this is a 2-tiered application.
-The request\\response layer and a service layer.
-Normally I would have included a dedicated data access layer as well, but given the limited scope of this app I simply combined the service and DAL layers.
-Not the best approach for separation of concerns, persistence ignorance, or single responsibility adherence.
+From an archtectual standpoint this is a tiered application.
+The request\\response (UI) layer and a service layer (BLL).
+Normally I would have included a dedicated data access layer as well, but given the limited scope of this app I simply combined the BLL and DAL layers.

-From a design standpoint, the first thing missing is authentication and authorization control.
-While leaving this out does simplify the implementation.
-I mainly wanted the API to be accessible to the public.
+Authentication and authorization is nonexistent.
+I wanted the API to be accessible to the public.
 So it seemed like an unnecessary complication.
-Again, given the scope and intended use of the API.

-Internationalization and localization (I18n, L10n) are also design concerns in most production applications these days.
-APIs are often but not always immune to these concerns.
+Internationalization and localization (I18n, L10n) are also design concerns.
 I intentionally ignored this here as unnecessary.

-Developer documentation was limited to the needs of Swagger.
-Ideally, every method and property would be documented not just the ones that impact the Swagger UI.
-In addition, a robust unit testing implementation is ideal but was left out here.
+Code comments were limited to the needs of Swagger.
+Ideally, every method would be commented not just the ones that impact the Swagger UI.
+In addition, a robust unit testing framework is ideal but was left out here.

 Error handling while present is not quite up to my standards.
-In particular, post-model state validation is lacking.
+In particular, post model state validation is lacking.
 I will likely improve on error handling as the frontends become dependent on the API, and it becomes a more immediate concern.

-Explicitly defining database transactions around insert, update, and delete operations is often necessary in a production implementations.
-EF does a fairly good job of handling this in simple cases, and it seemed unnecessary here.

 Logging could be improved.